-Tesla to close many stores as $35,000 Model 3 goes on sale
+Tesla debuts $35,000 Model 3, sees loss in first quarter

 Tesla had $3.7 billion in cash and cash equivalents at the end of December.

-(This story corrects timing in paragraph 2 to nearly three years, not nearly two years)

-Reporting by Alexandria Sage; Additional reporting by Vibhuti Sharma in Bengaluru; Editing by Lisa Shumaker
+Reporting by Alexandria Sage; Additional reporting by Ben Klayman in Detroit and Vibhuti Sharma in Bengaluru; Editing by Lisa Shumaker